Ex Astris Scientia

 Other Weapons

-If we assume that the holographic weapons are fully functional according to some set of parameters though, it would not matter if they were perfect simulations or the real thing - a replicated weapon that would work outside the holodeck too.
-Replicated weapons would face only one serious problem: The holodeck is a lot smaller than the distance between the weapon and the target may appear to be, and maybe it is not even physically directed towards the target.
-There would have to be some sort of forcefield or transporter involved to carry the bullet or whatever is fired to the location of a real target within the simulation, just like the "treadmill effect" for persons inside the holodeck.
+If we assume that the sometimes, with the safety protocols off, holographic weapons are fully functional according to some set of parameters though, it basically would not matter if they were perfect simulations or the real thing - a replicated weapon that would work outside the holodeck too.
+Replicated weapons would face one serious problem though: The holodeck is a lot smaller than the distance between the weapon and the target may appear to be, and maybe it is not even physically directed towards the target.
+There would have to be some sort of forcefield or transporter involved to carry the bullet or whatever is fired to the location of a real target within the simulation, just like the "treadmill effect" for people inside the holodeck.

-Bullets against Borg The Borg have shields that can adapt to any kind of beam weapon in a matter of a few shots - the drones that are killed before the adaptation are obviously considered expendable.
+The Borg have shields that can adapt to any kind of beam weapon in a matter of a few shots - the drones that are killed before the adaptation are obviously considered expendable.
 But why is it so easy to fight against the Borg with physical weapons?
-We may still easily explain how Data can strangle a Borg in "First Contact", after all he is exceptionally strong and the Borg usually shouldn't expect such kind of resistance from their victims.
+We may still easily explain how Data can strangle a Borg in "First Contact".
+After all he is exceptionally strong and the Borg usually shouldn't expect such kind of resistance from their victims.
 However, it seems a bit strange that neither their shields nor their body armor protect the Borg against Worf's mek'leth in "First Contact", for instance, or the virtual bat'leths in VOY: "Unimatrix Zero".

 Picard manages to kill the Borg with a holographic machine gun.
 Even if we accept that, without the safety protocols, the bullets behave exactly like real ones, shouldn't they simply be reflected by the Borg shields or get stuck in the body armor?
-It still takes a few volleys until the Borg are finally dead, but even bullet-proof vests of our days offer more protection than that.
-Again, we may argue that this is not the kind of resistance the Borg would expect, after all they are after advanced civilizations that don't use physical weapons any longer.
+It still takes a few volleys until the Borg are finally dead, but wouldn't we expect their thick armor to offer significantly better protection than bullet-proof vests of our days?
+Again, we may argue that this is not the kind of resistance the Borg would expect to encounter, after all they are after advanced civilizations that don't use projectile weapons any longer.
 On the other hand, if it is so easy to kill them, why don't the enemies of the Borg, most of all the Federation, always use old-fashioned guns and swords against them?
 The Enterprise-E should have stored a load of machine guns.
 At latest when it was clear that the Borg were aboard, the crew should have replicated some guns.

-In the light of the working principle of Borg shields, as it is conjectured further down, we may explain why they block energy weapons, but not bullets.
-The shields obviously create a field that is supposed to interfere with the weapon's frequency, as opposed to an energy barrier.
-We may assume that a strong enough energy barrier is impervious to anything, be it solid matter, a matter wave or energy.
-An adaptive field that is made to cancel out one specific weapon type could not accomplish that.
+In light of the working principle of Borg shields, as it is conjectured further down, we may explain why they block energy weapons, but not bullets.
+The shields obviously create a field that is designed to interfere with the weapon's frequency, as opposed to an energy barrier.
+We can assume that an energy barrier is impervious to anything with less energy, be it solid matter, a matter wave or energy.
+An adaptive field that is made to cancel out one specific (beam) weapon type could not accomplish that.

 Yet, in every encounter so far it took the Borg a couple of dead drones until they could adapt their shields when they were hit with beam weapons of rotating frequencies.
 Unless we presuppose the phasers were upgraded prior to each Borg attack, the Borg may not be able to access the existing countermeasures immediately.
 Perhaps the structure of the collective consciousness is sluggish in this respect.
 If we go with this explanation, we don't really notice differences in their reactions to weapons.